World Cup 2026: Bafana Bafana’s Route to the Round of 32 Despite Losing to Mexico

 How Bafana Bafana can still qualify for Round 32

-Bafana Bafana were hoping to start the World Cup without a defeat but have now found themselves in a difficult position after losing against Mexico with South Korea also getting all three points.
+Bafana Bafana were hoping to start the World Cup without a defeat, but have now found themselves in a difficult position after losing against Mexico, with South Korea also getting all three points.

 Read also

 First way to qualify: If Bafana Bafana win their last two group games against South Korea and the Czech Republic.
-This is the best and the easiest option for them to qualify.
+This is the best and easiest option for them to qualify.

 Second way to qualify: If Bafana Bafana win one and draw one in the last two matches.
 They would have the chance to finish second or among the eight best third-placed teams.